markeel/godot-path2dslider/addons/path2dslider/README.md

 - icon.svg.import
 - project.godot

-After using this asset, the examples/path2dslider folder can be removed so as not to pollute your project.
+After using this asset, the examples/path2dslider and source/path2dslider folder can be removed so as not to pollute your project.

-## Usage

-TBD

 ## Examples